isbeorn/nina.docs/docs/tabs/equipment.md

 ![Equipment Listing](../images/tabs/equipment1.png)

-In the above exmaple of a list of Cameras, the `ZWO ASI1600MM Pro` is listed under the `ZWOptical` category.
+In the above example of a list of cameras, the `ZWO ASI1600MM Pro` is listed under the `ZWOptical` category.
 You would select this device to connect to the camera directly.
-If connecting to the camera via ASCOM is desired, you would select the apprpriate `ASI Camera` driver in the `ASCOM` driver section.
-This is so it is clear *how* the device is accessed and operated.
+If connecting to the camera via ASCOM is desired, you would select the appropriate `ASI Camera` driver under the `ASCOM` section.
+Driver categories exist so that it is clear *how* the device is accessed and operated.

 ## Management